Mental Health Tips

 Day 9:

-Don’t check your favorite social media app for an entire day.
+Don’t use any social media social media app for an entire day.
 Practice writing your email responses under 5 minutes.

 Day 10: